 Serious Health Complications

+The rotavirus vaccine dramatically reduces these risks.
 Don’t underestimate the importance of vaccination.

 Importance of Vaccination Schedule

-Myth 3: the Vaccine Is Only Necessary in Certain Countries
+Myth 3: The Vaccine Is Only Necessary in Certain Countries

 Myth 4: Natural Immunity Is Better Than Vaccine-Induced Immunity

-Myth 5: the Rotavirus Vaccine Is Not Effective
+Myth 5: The Rotavirus Vaccine Is Not Effective

+Studies consistently demonstrate the rotavirus vaccine’s effectiveness in preventing severe disease.
 Global immunization efforts have led to a dramatic decline in hospitalization rates for rotavirus-related illnesses.

 Proven Effectiveness Studies